 If you have clay roof tiles, you may still be able to use a pressure washer.
 Home guide actually recommends homeowners with clay roof tiles use a pressure washer set at 1200 psi to clean their roof.

-If your roof does have clay shingles, do further research and check with the manufacturer to learn precisely what kind of cleaning methods they recommend.
+If your roof has clay shingles, do further research and check with the manufacturer to learn precisely what cleaning methods they recommend.